Katodozi/Nepali-financial-news-Summarization-project-FinSum-Nepal-/README.md

-FinSum Nepal is the Nepali financial text summarization project where we are using Natural language Processing (NLP), specifically nltk for text preprocessing.
+FinSum Nepal is the Nepali financial text summarization project where we are using Natural language Processing (NLP) processes for text preprocessing such as tokenization, stemming.
 Among abstractive and extractive summarization methods to perform the summarization task, in this project we are using extractve summarization.